dowdian/Dowdian.DNN.VaultApi/README.md

 Here again, I'll write this section up after I add the automatic build and install scripts.
 For now, you can follow the instructions in the [Development Environment Setup](#development) section to get the API up and running on your local machine.

 ## Development Environment Setup {#development}
 This solution was built using the [Upendo DNN Generator](https://github.com/UpendoVentures/generator-upendodnn#readme).
-If you're already familiar you'll have a head start, but if you're not don't worry.
+If you're already familiar you'll have a bit of a head start, but if you're not don't worry.
 We'll walk through the set up from the beginning.

-One more note before we get started, In order for the IIS process or an Azure App Service to have access to the certificates, they _have_ to be associated with a user.
-You can create your own user if you like with just exactly the right premissions for your solution, _or_ just use `NETWORK SERVICE`, which has a very nice mix of **enough permissions to do what we need to do** and **easy-peasy**.
+One more note before we get started, In order for the IIS process (or an Azure App Service for that matter) to have access to the certificates, the certificates _have_ to be associated with a user.
+You can create your own local user if you like with just exactly the right premissions for your solution, _or_ just use `NETWORK SERVICE`, which has a very nice mix of **enough permissions to do what we need to do** and **easy-peasy**.
 In this I choose the easy way.

 ### File system Setup
-To begin, let's get DNN and the project set up.
+To begin, let's get DNN and the project directory structure set up.
 1. Clone this repository to a directory close to the root of your local machine (to avoid any potential issues with long paths).
 1. Create a new folder in the root of the solution called `Website`.
 1. Give the `NETWORK SERVICE` account full permissions on the `Website` directory to allow IIS to read and write to the directory.